 AF_ID consists of the FQDN of the AF and the Ua* security protocol identifier.
 The latter parameter identifies the security protocol that the AF will use with the UE.

-The AAnF shall check whether the AAnF can provide the service to the AF based on the configured local policy or based on the authorization information or policy provided by the NRF using the AF_ID.
+The AAnF shall check whether the AAnF can provide the service to the AF based on the configured local policy or based on the authorization information available in the signalling (i.e., Oauth2.0 token).
 If it succeeds, the following procedures are executed.
 Otherwise, the AAnF shall reject the procedure.

 The AAnF shall verify whether the subscriber is authorized to use AKMA based on the presence of the UE specific KAKMA key identified by the A-KID.